Heba2424/Traffic_Light_Detection/README.md

 - **YOLOv8:** Object detection model used for detecting fruits in images.
 - **OpenCV:** Library used for image processing tasks.

-## Setup Instructions

 ## Usage

-- **Upload Images:** Click the upload button to select an image or multiple images for prediction.
+- **Upload Video:** Click the upload button to select a video for prediction.

 ## License